shsf1382hAcKeR/Angular-dropzone/projects/file-input/README.md

   myFileInputConfig: any = {
     maxFiles: '2',
     // Max files to be uploaded | Set to '10' by default

     allowedFileTypes: ['pdf', 'jpg', 'png', 'jpeg'],
-    // Allowed file types | set to ['jpg', 'jpeg', 'png'] by default
+    // Allowed file types | Set to ['jpg', 'jpeg', 'png'] by default

     maxSize: '10',
     // Max size for upload in MB | Set to '2' by default

     defaultImage: 'https://example-url.com/example.png',
-    // Image to be dispalyed for non-image file types };
+    // Image to be dispalyed for non-image file types | Set to a default image };
 }
 ```
-_Note: You can set the value of `maxFiles`, `allowedFileTypes` & `maxSize` to `'noRule'` to remove the default rulesets of the component._
+_Note: You can set the value of `maxFiles`, `allowedFileTypes` & `maxSize` to `'noRule'`.
+This will remove the default rulesets of the component._

 ### More Detailed Document Coming Soon...